The Ultimate In Birding Tours

 • Day 13: Gough Island.

-• Days 14-17: Main Tristan da Cunha group, including Inaccessible and Nightingale only if weather calm.
+• Days 14-17: Main Tristan da Cunha group, including a chance of a landing on Inaccessible or even Nightingale if very calm.

-• Day 34: The expedition ends today at Praia on Santiago Island, Cabo Verde.
+• Day 11: The expedition cruise ends today at Praia on Santiago Island, Cabo Verde.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.